hth313/OS4/doc/idioms.rst

 Call backs with code pointers
 =============================

-The call backs presented above used ordinary ``goto`` instructions in a similar fashion as what was done with error returns.
-As the ``goto`` instruction only reaches 63/64 words distance, having a couple of routines may result in that their reachability becomes a problem.
+The call backs presented above used ordinary ``GOTO`` instructions in a similar fashion as what was done with error returns.
+As the ``GOTO`` instruction only reaches 63/64 words distance, having a couple of routines may result in that some ``GOTO``s may be out of range.

-There is nothing that says that the ``(P+N)`` words need to be ``goto`` instructions, we could use 10-bit code pointers instead and have reachability anywhere in the 4k page (given that we align our call backs).
+There is nothing that says that the ``(P+N)`` words need to be ``GOTO`` instructions, we could use 10-bit code pointers instead and have reachability anywhere in the 4k page (given that we align our call backs).

-Our invocation of ``routine`` would then become:
+Our invocation of routine would then become:

 .. code-block:: ca65